-For XO Legal, zero trust is critical if they are going to protect themselves and their clients.
-Protecting client data--whether dictated by law or not-is paramount.
+The Zero Trust mindset was a new one for this firm because it is so small, and the staff knows one another so well.
+But now they know that zero trust is critical if they are going to protect themselves and their clients.
+Protecting client data--whether dictated by law or not--was of paramount concern at XO Legal.
 The intention of the staff to guard the sanctity of client data was not enough.